danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   - The token will be sent via the `Authorization` request header.
   - The `Authorization` request header value must have the format: `Bearer TOKEN`.
   - The token is verified by a Lambda Authorizer with the help of Auth0.

+This API isn't very useful, but gives us something to work with in order to implement auth.

 ### Example